danpicton/cbat/README.md

-# cbat
-Clojure for the Brave and True Exercises
+Exercise answers from the book, Clojure for the Brave and True.